PreetamSingh18/PreetamSingh18/README.md

 ## 💫 About Me:
-🎓 I'm a final student at IES, IPS Academy Indore
+🎓 B.Tech (CSE) Graduate from IES, IPS Academy Indore

 👨‍💻 All of my projects are available at https://bit.ly/3BGO4Kp